-First of all it consists of numerous processes, and not even one of them can be skipped.
+First of all, it consists of numerous processes, and not even one of them can be skipped.
 It all starts with the discovery phase when you and your development team begin shaping your idea and formulating a detailed description of your future project.
 The discovery phase is the key to a successful mobile application and if you skip it you may end up with the incorrectly selected technology stack and unclear list of requirements.
 So as a result you’ll have budget holes and spend some additional time and costs on fixing everything that went wrong.
-So we would highly recommend paying special attention to the discovery phase and in such a way avoid some additional development pitfalls influencing the quality of your solution.

 When you are finished with all your research and discovery steps, you are definitely ready to initiate the development process.
 And that is exactly when you’ll face a number of challenges that will not always be depending on the tech takes.
 So, without further ado, let’s dive into the topic of mobile development pitfalls and discover whether you should be afraid of facing them or if they are just a normal part of the development process.